fbpx

 Pediatric orthopedic injuries resulting from vehicle collisions can vary significantly in severity, ranging from minor fractures to severe, life-altering damage.
 Common types of these injuries include fractures to the upper and lower extremities, and they often necessitate surgical intervention.

-Our child personal injury lawyers often learn from our orthopedic experts about child trauma.
+Our Hamilton child personal injury lawyers often learn from our orthopedic experts about child trauma.
 The long bones in children—such as the femur in the thigh or the humerus in the upper arm—are particularly susceptible to fractures.
 In the lower extremities, fractures of the femur or tibia can occur, which may require surgical fixation with rods or plates.
-Upper extremity fractures often involve the humerus, radius, or ulna, and may need casting, pins, or even open reduction and internal fixation in severe cases.
+Upper extremity fractures often involve the humerus, radius, or ulna and may need casting, pins, or even open reduction and internal fixation in severe cases.

 Pediatric Amputation